CrossGL/crossgl-docs/source/api_reference.rst

 ---

 - **parse_shader_section:**

-Parses a shader section (VERTEX or FRAGMENT) and generates the corresponding shader node object.
    - **Description**: This method processes a specific shader section, either “VERTEX” or “FRAGMENT”, by consuming the section header and opening brace.
 It then collects and processes inputs, outputs, functions, and intermediate statements until it encounters the closing brace.
 It constructs and returns a `VERTEXShaderNode` or `FRAGMENTShaderNode` based on the `section_type` parameter.
    - **Parameters**:
       - `section_type` (str): The type of shader section to parse, either “VERTEX” or “FRAGMENT”.